lavki/zend-framework-login/README.md

-# zend-framework-login
+# Zend Framework Login

-Login - validation, filtering data
+## Introduction

+This modul presended form with two imputs: email address and password all input data is validating and filtering

-Instruction for implementation
+## Instruction for implementation

 1. Clone this repository to your zend-framework project (your-project/module/)